Are you vulnerable to corruption

 • breaching agencies’ declarable associations policies

-• participating in secondary employment that conflicts with an employee’s primary public sector employment.
+• taking secondary employment that conflicts with their primary public sector employment.

-Find out more in our information sheet and research report on conflicts of interest including how to better understand and manage conflicts, as well as effective prevention and control measures.
+Our information sheet on conflicts of interest covers how to better understand and manage conflicts, along with effective prevention and control measures.

-• IBAC’s analysis has identified the threat of organised crime groups cultivating contacts within the public sector to access information, influence decisions and manipulate systems.
-Criminal groups have been identified targeting all levels of government including council workers, departmental officers and law enforcement employees.
+• IBAC’s analysis shows that organised crime groups cultivate contacts within the public sector to access information, influence decisions and manipulate systems.
+These groups are a threat at all levels of government, including for council workers, departmental officers and law enforcement employees.

 • Employees who exercise regulatory functions may corruptly use their authority.
-Types of regulatory functions include:
+Regulatory functions include:

-• issuing and collecting payment for permits and licenses
+• issuing and collecting payment for permits and licences

 • ensuring compliance with legislative standards